JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 than we do from numerical summaries.

 In @fig:dyestuffdata we can see that there is considerable variability in yield, even for preparations from the same batch, but there is also noticeable batch-to-batch variability.
-For example, four of the five preparations from batch F provided lower yields than did any of the preparations from batches C and E.
+For example, four of the five preparations from batch F provided lower yields than did any of the preparations from batches B, C, and E.

 This plot, and essentially all the other plots in this book, were created using the [Makie](https://makie.juliaplots.io) package (@DanischKrumbiegel2021).